Sinar Mas: Unilever

-Nestle
+Nestlé

-In March 2010, Nestle faced a public reputation crisis over its procurement of palm oil from Sinar Mas whose plantations are reported to be the cause of widespread rainforest and orangutan habitat destruction.
-To avert the public reputation disaster, Nestle quickly moved to stop its palm oil procurement from Sinar Mas.
-After Sinar Mas appointed independent auditors to investigate the issue, Nestle joined the committee and may resume palm oil procurement from Sinar Mas if they are cleared of the allegations.
-In August 2010 the Nestle chairman Peter Brabeck-Letmathe stated that the focus on his company is misguided.
-"You know very well that it's not Nestle's 350,000 tons of palm oil that brought about deforestation in Indonesia," he said, "but a political decision to use food as a source for biofuels."
+In March 2010, Nestlé faced a public reputation crisis over its procurement of palm oil from Sinar Mas whose plantations are reported to be the cause of widespread rainforest and orangutan habitat destruction.
+To avert the public reputation disaster, Nestlé quickly moved to stop its palm oil procurement from Sinar Mas.
+After Sinar Mas appointed independent auditors to investigate the issue, Nestlé joined the committee and may resume palm oil procurement from Sinar Mas if they are cleared of the allegations.
+In August 2010 the Nestlé chairman Peter Brabeck-Letmathe stated that the focus on his company is misguided.
+"You know very well that it's not Nestle's 350,000 tons of palm oil that brought about deforestation in Indonesia", he said, "but a political decision to use food as a source for biofuels."

 The United Kingdom and Germany alone have consumed 500,000 tons of palm oil for biofuels between them, he said.